 At a 1995 dinner party at Jokers Hill, Murray fell into conversation with then UofT president Robert Pritchard.
 Hearing the story that the Province of Ontario did not have the finances to manage the property as a park, Pritchard suggested the Kofflers give the land to the university.
 “I stuck out my hand and said, ‘Fine, you’ve got it’.”
 Under the transfer agreement the university formally took possession in 1995 and the Kofflers leased back the main house, which they continued to use until 2006.

-We recognize and thank Murray and his family for their numerous contributions and leadership, and generous donation of Jokers Hill Estates.
+We recognize and thank Murray and Marvelle and their family for their numerous contributions and leadership, and generous donation of Jokers Hill Estates.

 “We didn’t realize the land’s tremendous potential in terms of its importance for scientific study,” Murray once remarked.
 “We never thought we would get so much pleasure from seeing Jokers Hill evolve the way it has.
 We’re very proud.”